-(RAW) World Tag Team Championships: (C) The Hardys vs Lance Cade/Trevor Murdoch
+(RAW) World Tag Team Championships: (C) The Hardys v Lance Cade/Trevor Murdoch

 This was the first Tag title defense for the Hardys on PPV in over 6 years as they were working a nostalgia run here (kind of sounds familiar).
 Lance Cade and Trevor Murdoch were always an underrated team and worked well with the Hardys in this match.
 Cade in particular could have been a bigger star and died way too young.
 Match itself was a way to start the crowd off on a positive note with the Hardys getting all their signature moves in.
 Not too shabby.
-Hard to believe that right now Murdoch is technically the most active of these guys.
+1-1

 Winner: Matt pins Murdoch after a Twist of Fate/ Swanton combo.

 - Umaga is getting pumped up by Shane back stage while Vince shows up in his doo rag to hide his bald head.
-Street Vince is pretty amazing.
+How did they get away with this?

-(RAW) WWE Women’s Championship: (C) Melina vs Mickie James
+(RAW) WWE Women’s Championship: (C) Melina v Mickie James

 Winner: Melina pinned Mickie after a reverse DDT/eye rake combo.

 - Maria interviewed Edge about the Main Event.
 Edge mocks her until Mr. MITB Kennedy casually asks Edge how he won his first title, making Edge nervous.
 Kennedy should have been big.

 (Smackdown) WWE United States Championship: (C) Chris Benoit v MVP